Sophie Becker

-Sophie Becker (born 16 May 1997) is an Irish sprinter specialising in the 400 m.

-She represented Ireland at the Olympic Games and World Championships and won a silver medal at the 2024 European Athletics Championships with the women's 4 x 400 metres relay team, which set a new Irish national record.
+Sophie Becker (born 16 May 1997) is an Irish sprinter specialising in the 400 metres.
+Becker has represented Ireland at the Olympic Games and World Championships, and won a silver medal at the 2024 European Athletics Championships as part of the women's 4 x 400 metres relay team which set a new Irish national record.

 Early life and education

 Becker is from Ballykelly in County Wexford where she competed in underage Gaelic football for Horeswood GAA.
 She later attended St Mary's Secondary School in New Ross.

 She graduated with a degree in genetics and cell biology from Dublin City University.